-By default, all outgoing IP traffic from the LAN is allowed.
-The Outbound Filter allows you to create a filter rule to block outgoing IP traffic by specifying a filter name and at least one condition below.
+By default, all incoming IP traffic from the Internet is allowed.
+The Inbound Filter allows you to create a filter rule to filter incoming IP traffic by specifying a filter name and at least one condition.
 All of the specified conditions in this filter rule must be satisfied for the rule to take effect.

-ADD OUTBOUND IP FILTER
+ADD INBOUND IP FILTER

-Type the filter name on the Filter Name.
+Type the filter name in the Filter Name field.

-Choose ICMP, TCP/UDP, TCP or UDP on the Protocol.
+Choose ICMP, TCP/UDP, TCP, or UDP in Protocol.

-Type Source IP address, Source Subnet Mask and Source Port(port or port::port means from which port to which port)
+Type the Source IP address, Source Subnet Mask, and Source Port.

-Type Destination IP address, Destination Subnet Mask and Destination Port(port or port::port means from which port to which port)
+Type the Destination IP address, Destination Subnet Mask, and Destination port.